-Windsurf — 30 Minutes to a Working AI-Coding Loop
+Windsurf (Now Devin Desktop): 30 Minutes to a Working AI-Coding Loop

-• Cascade: the agentic mode — multi-step, multi-file, runs tests and shells when allowed.
+• Cascade / Devin Local: the agentic mode — multi-step, multi-file, runs tests and shell commands when you allow it.

-• Write / Chat / Cascade triangle: three interaction modes; Write is inline completion, Chat is conversational, Cascade is the agent.
+• Write / Chat / agent triangle: three interaction modes.
+Write is inline completion, Chat is conversational Q&A, the agent (Cascade / Devin Local) does the multi-file work.

-• Rules: pinned project context files Windsurf treats like a system prompt.
+• Rules: pinned project context files the agent treats like a system prompt.
+As of June 2026 these live in .devin/rules/ (preferred) or AGENTS.md; the legacy .windsurfrules and .windsurf/rules/ still load.

 Who this is for

-Developers who already use one AI coding tool (Copilot, Cursor, Claude Code) and want a second opinion — or want a tighter agent loop than Cursor’s Composer feels like.
-Comfortable with VS Code keybindings.
-If you have never used an AI IDE before, do Cursor for beginners first; Windsurf is easier to evaluate once you know what an “agent diff” looks like.
+Developers who already use one AI coding tool (Copilot, Cursor, Claude Code) and want a second opinion, or a tighter agent loop than Cursor’s Composer feels like.
+You should be comfortable with VS Code keybindings.
+If you have never used an AI IDE, do Cursor for beginners first — Windsurf is far easier to evaluate once you know what an “agent diff” looks like.

 When to reach for it

-When Cursor’s agent feels slow to commit to a plan, or when you want a fresher tool to A/B against your current loop.
-Windsurf is a strong fit for tightly scoped multi-file edits — port one pattern across five files, add a new endpoint plus its tests, mechanical migrations.
-It loses to Cursor on community size and to Claude Code on long shell-driven sessions.
+When Cursor’s agent feels slow to commit to a plan, or when you want a fresh tool to A/B against your current loop.
+Windsurf is a strong fit for tightly scoped multi-file edits: port one pattern across five files, add an endpoint plus its tests, or run a mechanical migration.
+It loses to Cursor on community size and extension count, and to Claude Code on long shell-driven terminal sessions.

 Before you start

 • A real project checked out locally — not a fresh hello-world.
-The agent’s value shows only when there is real codebase context.
+The agent’s value only shows with real codebase context.

-• Tests and lint that pass on main.
+• Tests and lint passing on main.
 Cascade amplifies the state of the repo, including breakage.

-• A Codeium account (free tier works for the first run; paid unlocks more Cascade calls).
+• A Devin/Windsurf account (free tier works for the first run; Pro at $20/mo unlocks frontier models and bigger quotas).

 • A small target picked in advance: rename a function across three files, add a test file for one module, port one component to a new pattern.
 Not “modernize the codebase.”